 17. Earmuffs to hear some music

 Our son sometimes wears earmuffs to mitigate noises that he finds too overwhelming.
 I must say we have not found the right earmuffs yet.
 He somehow expects all noises to be completely canceled.
 And I doubt there is anything like that.
 We were recently walking around the neighborhood and he mentioned, wouldn´t it be nice if instead of the noise outside, there was music in my earmuffs.
 So we may consider something like this for this Christmas:

-Stocking Filler and Other Small Sensory Gifts
+Other Small Sensory Gifts (and Stocking Filler in Christmas)

 19. Fidget Toys: